 Hama Rikyu Gardens: This large park was used to serve lords and imperial households during the Edo Period.
 Since opening to the public in 1946, the garden has become a favourite spot to view cherry blossoms, from late February to early March, and the fall hues, from late October to mid-November.
 Hama Rikyu Gardens is located within minutes of central Ginza, near Shiodome Station (Yurikamome Monorail Oedo Line).

 Tsukiji Honganji Temple: This Buddhist temple is located just outside of the district, a short subway ride to Tsukiji.
-Housed inside of the temple is a café, bookstore, an information centre.
+Housed inside the temple is a café, bookstore, and information center.
 The temple is located within a 2-minute walking distance from Tsukiji Station (Hibiya Line).

 Discover Ginza | Great places to shop